Profile updated 14/10/19

 BBC Radio London; National Theatre; Bankside Hotel; Native Hotels; University of the Arts London; Goldsmiths College; Better Bankside; Museum of Soho; Shaftesbury PLC; Sister PR; Cheaney Shoes; Hearst Publishing; China Exchange; Kaplan College; University of East London; Joy Everley jewellers; MC Overalls; Joseph; Peckham Rye Tailors; The Good Life (adult learning centre); and London Tailored Tours.

-In June, I ran a series of free Soho Music Month tours for my client, Soho landlord, Shaftesbury PLC.
-The tours included free cocktails at Soho speakeasy Cahoots and celebrated Soho's musical heritage from Beethoven to Bowie.
+I run a series of free Soho Music Month tours for my client, Soho landlord Shaftesbury PLC.
+The tours celebrate Soho's musical heritage from Beethoven to Bowie.

 Read all about it here.